terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 I spent several weeks doing Palantir demos (on a trial account that Palantir so graciously offers) to get a grounded understanding of what Palantir does.
-After a little over 2 weeks I finally got it.
+After a little over 2 weeks I finally got the gist.
 I suggested to PAL AI that we create **a demo that I thought demo the core of the needle in the haystack search (the idea was my original).
 PAL AI (AIP) agreed with the core of my thinking**.
 AIP and I were able to create a demo that showed by example the core of how PAL does the needle search.
 Of course, PAL does much more, but this was my first goal, the needle search algorithm.

 *Left: A training data point; right: An inference test point similar to that training point (if the result is not ~=162178.45 then we found a needle in a haystack)* <br><img src="/assets/pal_9_05.png" alt="drones" width="90%" style="border: 1px solid #999;">